fims9000/XAI-2.0-SHAP-regularized-ANFIS/README.md

 ## 🏛️ Institutional Affiliation

-This work was performed as part of research in explainable artificial intelligence (XAI 2.0) and fuzzy neural systems.
+The work was performed within the framework of the state assignment of the Ministry of Science and Higher Education of the Russian Federation (topic No. 124112200072-2).

 ## 📖 Related Publications